ned14/outcome/doc/src/content/tutorial/interop/value-or-error.md

 from any Outcome type (though note that `result` construction from `outcome` does use the `ValueOrError` mechanism).

-No example of how to implement your own `convert::value_or_error<DEST, SRC>` is given here as many examples of implementation follow in the final tutorial section, next.
+Examples of how to implement your own `convert::value_or_error<DEST, SRC>` converter is demonstrated in the worked example, next.